Audition

 Casting

-GCB will make casting decisions based on what is appropriate for each dancer and what is best for the production as a whole — GCB will not cast dancers around their other activities and commitments.
+The Artistic Director will make casting decisions based on what is appropriate for each dancer and what is best for the production as a whole — GCB will not cast dancers around their other activities and commitments.
 See Casting page for more information.

 Rehearsal Season